 Applications are assessed by Foundation North staff and external peer assessors.

 Proposals will be assessed on how strongly a project will deliver to:

 Assessment will also consider:

-By 17 November 2016 we will email all applicants of their result and list successful applicants on who got funded
+We will email all applicants by 10 November 2017 and list successful applicants in who got funded

 If you are successful we will email you about:

-A project completion report is required within 12 weeks of the project end date and by no later than 31 September 2018.
-Reports must be made using the Auckland Diversity Project Fund report template.
+A project completion report is required within 12 weeks of the project end date and by no later than 1 September 2019.
+Reports must be made using the Auckland Diversity Project Fund report template (will be supplied).

 Senior Adviser Audience Development and Capability Building